VaultTree/vault-tree/docs/markdown/5-vaults.md

 SHARED_KEY
 ```

-This is a vault that is locked and unlocked with the help of a [Public-Private](http://en.wikipedia.org/wiki/Public-key_cryptography) keypair.
+An Asymmetric Vault is locked and unlocked with the help of a [Public-Private](http://en.wikipedia.org/wiki/Public-key_cryptography) keypair.
 Vault Tree's underlying cryptographic library makes this possible by implementing a cutting edge variant of the [ECDH] key exchange protocol.

 [ECDH]: http://en.wikipedia.org/wiki/Elliptic_curve_Diffie%E2%80%93Hellman